-At Capital Real Estate Budapest, we provide unsurpassed personalized service in property sales, property rental and property management.
+Since 2004 Capital Real Estate Budapest has provided unsurpassed personalized service in property sales, buy to let, property rental and property management.

 We are one of the premier real estate agencies in Hungary and your gateway to a successful property purchase or rental in Budapest.

 Please have a look at the Investor Center for all the facts and figures you will ever need for an informed investment in the Hungarian property market.

 Capital Real Estate Budapest prides itself on having one of the largest selection of property for sale and rent in the city center.
 We can offer an unsurpassed range in apartments, commercial and retail premises, warehouses and land with building permission.
 Capital Real Estate Budapest is Budapest’s most preeminent one-stop-shop for property investment, we are able to help you rent and manage your Budapest property as well as providing financing from Hungarian lenders.

 We are proud to have the largest off-market portfolio of residential and commercial/ retail properties for rent and for sale in Hungary.

 We also dedicate ourselves to finding affordable and safe student accommodation for the many students wanting to rent near University campuses.

 If you are looking at property for sale or rent in Budapest, Hungary, as a safe investment in the future for you and your family, then you have come to the right company.
 Capital Real Estate Budapest will help you through every stage of the purchase process by assigning a dedicated agent to you from the very start.
 Your agent will help you select the appropriate property for your budget and help you achieve the highest yields possible.
 All our agents are fluent in English and are trained specialists in Hungarian real estate counseling.